oriolfornes/C2H2-ZF/README.md

 - [ScanProsite](https://prosite.expasy.org/scanprosite/) (version 1.86)

 ## Results
-The following results were retrieved on April 24, 2020.
+The following results were obtained on April 24, 2020, are based on predictions by the PROSITE [zinc finger C2H2 type domain profile](https://prosite.expasy.org/PS50157), and refer to the UniProt reference proteomes of eukaryotes (one protein per gene).

 ### Analysis of C2H2-zf proteins in the PDB
 - The total number of C2H2-zf proteins is **186703**